taracasserly/ePortfolio/README.md

-# my ePortfolio while studying the MSc in Computer Science with University of Essex
+# My ePortfolio while studying the MSc in Computer Science with University of Essex